embedded-nerdgirl/neon-dreams/README.md

 For security reasons, `CurrentUser` or `UserPolicy` scopes are the best, it is **highly advised that you do not set `Bypass` to `MachinePolicy` as this is a massive security issue.**

+Build scripts for Batch will not be provided, Powershell is required.

 ## For Linux (x64)

 To build on Linux, you'll want to set the execution bit on the shell script.